plutzilla/plutzilla.github.io/_posts/2016/2016-04-02-retrospective-in-the-sky.md

 ## Retro plan

+I have followed the most well known pattern for having retrospectives - five stages: "set the stage", "gather the data", "generate insights", "decide what to do", "close the retro".
+The initial thoughts were taken using [Retromat] tool, but then adjusted accordingly.

 ### Set the stage

 During this stage I asked every team member to tell his expectations for this retrospective and I stated why in my opinion we need this event.
+I've also presented my goals of the current retrospective.

 ### Gather the data

 As one of my goals was to review what's been done during past half year, I asked my teammates to draw a timeline and define what was done during particular time.

 It was fun to compare the results with the real facts.

 Also it was a good start for the further discussions which led to generating insights and declaring actions.

 ### Generate insights